 When you get divorced, you expect that your ex will follow the court orders that are part of the divorce.
 While most couples will abide by the agreement, this is not the case with everyone.
-Sometimes, your ex might refuse to comply with the instructions that have been included in the court order for one reason or another.
-If this happens, there are a couple of things that can be done, as you will see below.
+Sometimes, your ex might refuse to comply with the instructions, or divorce decree, that have been included in the court order for one reason or another.
+If your ex doesn’t follow the court order, there are a couple of things that can be done, as you will see below.

 What Is a Court Order in a Divorce?